How to make a resume

 And finally, bear in mind that sometimes you may need to adapt your resume, to reflect the particular requirements of different roles you are considering.
 A couple of minor tweaks to change the emphasis slightly may make the difference between being called for interview or ending up on the reject pile.

-- FREE Report: Is your Resume letting you down?: How to dramatically improve your resume
+- FREE Report: How to drastically improve your resume

-- Do you want an interview-winning resume?
-Professional resume writing services can dramatically improve your chances of securing the job you desire
+- Want an interview-winning CV / resume?
+Our professional CV writing service can dramatically improve your chances of securing the job you desire

 - How to make a resume